About the course

 This course provides an excellent foundation to build your career in marketing and brand management by developing your skills in creativity, innovation and ethical awareness.

-In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.
+In 2015, 78% of our postgraduate taught students were in work or further study (DLHE).
 Read our graduate profiles to see the types of organisations our students progress to work at.

 Whether you want to work for a leading global organisation or start your own business, our employability team and the University’s Employability and Careers Centre can help you find out about further work experience, internships, placements, and voluntary opportunities.